County Champions (W 7, D 7)

 Shrewsbury and Scotton appeared in all three Tests against Australia, with the former making 164 in the Lord’s Test.
 Lillywhite with Shaw and Shrewsbury were busy preparing for another winter tour to Australia, where Shrewsbury led England to victory in both Tests.

-Harry Daft’s elder brother, Richard, who managed the family brewery in Radcliffe, played once as a batsman v Surrey; William Harris of Kimberley played against Sussex, but in 1887 moved to London and joined the Surrey staff.
+Harry Daft’s elder brother, Richard Parr Daft, who managed the family brewery in Radcliffe, played once as a batsman v Surrey; William Harris of Kimberley played against Sussex, but in 1887 moved to London and joined the Surrey staff.
 He played five minor matches for Surrey and then became coach and groundsman to Guy’s Hospital.

 In that summer. a pioneering party of Parsee cricketers made the first tour of England by a team from India, including a two-day game at Trent Bridge.
 The Parsees – all club cricketers from the developing Indian cricket community – played 28 matches, winning just one but making plenty of friends and drawing useful crowds wherever they played.